giacomo-b/CppRobotics/README.md

 ## Requirements

-For running each sample code:

-- C++11
+- A C++11 compiler

-- CMake and a compiler
+- CMake

-- The dependencies will be obtained automatically thanks to [CPM.cmake](https://github.com/TheLartians/CPM.cmake)
+- The dependencies will be obtained automatically by [CPM.cmake](https://github.com/TheLartians/CPM.cmake)

 ## Documentation